hnbeck/NikosophyWeb/content/post/LikeRDF.en.md

 Now, I'm looking for a persistence component for my project [ECLogicPlay](en/project/prologgameengine/) The ECLogicPlay will be implemented in [SWI-Prolog](http://www.swi-prolog.org) which raises 2 questions:

-1.  which kind of database suits to my application
+1.  database type: which kind of database suits to my application
-2.  which kind of database fits to Prolog
+2. Prolog congruency: which kind of database fits to Prolog

 ### considering database types

+Assume we have a table "family" containing the familiy members mike, sahra, john, robert.
+For evey member, we story data like data of birth, gender and

 Prolog should have a good relationship to each other, Prolog is about knowledge and query of knowledge, too.
 Looking at the basics of Prolog, we have klike